You might not be able to name any Chinese car brands at the moment, but you should get used to seeing them on UK roads because they're here to stay.

 Years of development and massive economies of scale mean Chinese cars are often far more affordable than models from the rest of the world.
 Look at the amazing value for money MG cars offer, for example.

 After explosive growth in their home market, Chinese car companies are now expanding to the rest of the world.
-Here are five Chinese car brands you can expect to see on UK roads in the next few years.
+Here are 12 Chinese car brands you can expect to see on UK roads in the next few years.

 BYD